facelessuser/RegReplace/readme.md

     //                   Default is false.
     //     greedy:       Boolean setting to define whether search is greedy or not.
 Default is true.
     //     case:         Boolean defining case sensitivity.
 True equals sensitive.
 Defualt is true.
+    //     dotall:       Boolean defining whether to use dotall flag in regex (include \n etc. when using dot).
+    //                   Default is False
     //     scope_filter: an array of scope qualifiers for the match.
     //                       - Any instance of scope qualifies match: scope.name
     //                       - Entire match of scope qualifies match: !scope.name